Defending nature's right to remain wild

 Ecotourism merges the idea of discovery and education about a natural environment while conserving the ecology and sustaining the wellbeing of the local people.
 An integral part of ecotourism is the promotion of recycling, energy efficiency, water conservation, and creation of economic opportunities for local communities.

 Touring responsibility is our objective.
-Cherg will show you our best practices for sustainability in the Sahara Desert and southern Morocco.
+Cherg will show you our best practices for sustainability in Morocco and the Sahara Desert.
 It’s important for you to be aware of the impact you make as an individual in this fragile environment.

 - When on a 4x4 or motorbike please stay on the track.
 Going off-roads puts animals and plants in jeopardy.

 - Your driver wants to show you the best of their country and will do everything to satisfy your needs, including going off roads for your personal pleasure.
 State your wishes clearly and remind them not to leave the road.
 By doing so you save the environment.

 - Animal watching should not affect their natural life.
 Keep a reasonable distance.
 Avoid making noise.

 - Please keep the desert clean.
 Collect all of your trash and dispose of it in town.
 Use mostly degradable items, and remember, there is no recycling option in the desert.
 Your trash will stay there a long time after your visit.

 - Builds environmental awareness

 - Provides financial benefits and empowerment for local people

 - Preserves and protects the local culture and heritage of Morocco